 SAP Business One is a management software designed by SAP and aimed at small and medium enterprises.
-As with all SAP and other ERP, it’s possible to manage all key business functions such as finance, logistic, sales, human resources and so on.
+As with all SAP and other ERP, it’s possible to manage all key business functions such as finance, logistics, sales, human resources and so on.
 The most recent versions of Business One can be used with the web client (based on SAP-Fiori) for some of its capabilities, but the core product remains the Windows-based client.
-As of his “older brother” SAP GUI, Business One contains a lot of processes that could be automated and provide a positive outcome in day-to-day work for the users.
+As of his “older brother” SAP-GUI, Business One contains a lot of processes that could be automated and provide a positive outcome in day-to-day work for the users.
 Let’s see an example of how to create an automation using UiPath and Business One.

 Finance processes are the ones that come to mind first when thinking about automation.
 A lot of processes involving payments, reports and budgets can be easily automated to bring a lot of advantages regarding ROI.
-One simple process that can be automated is massive sales invoice registration, starting from a defined input, such as an Excel file, XML, PDF, or email.
+One simple process that can be automated is massive sales invoice registration, starting with a defined input, such as an Excel file, XML, PDF, or email.
 In this scenario we consider retrieving data from an Excel file, that contains the following data:

 2. ID registration